Get The Help You Need to Address and Respond to Demand Letters or Legal Complaints

 Q: Do I need to hire a lawyer?

-- A: Yes, the LSP program will give you an Accessibility Expert’s opinion, but does not replace the need for having counsel address the claim.
+A: Yes, the LSP program will give you an Accessibility Expert’s opinion but doesn’t replace the need for having counsel address the claim.

 Q: Do you have any law firms you recommend?

-- A: Yes, we have a list of lawyers/law firms that have digital accessibility experience and this will be given upon request.
-Please note that we are not affiliated in any way with any lawyer or law firm.
+A: Yes, we have a list of lawyers/law firms with digital accessibility experience available upon request.
+Please note that we have no affiliation with any lawyer or law firm.

-Q: Will UserWay write and/or handle communications with the complainant and his/her law firm?
+Q: Will UserWay write or handle communications with the complainant and their law firm?

-- A: No, UserWay will only communicate with the UserWay customer and/or with UserWay’s customer-appointed counsel.
+A: No. UserWay will only communicate with the UserWay customer or with UserWay’s customer-appointed counsel.

 Q: Is doing nothing/not responding an option?

-- A: We strongly advise to respond as soon as possible in order to moot/negate any claim.
-Lack of response in most cases will lead to further legal action, possibly a judgment, and is not advised.
+A: We strongly recommend responding as soon as possible to moot/negate any claim.
+Lack of response is not advisable and leads to further legal action and a potential judgment in most cases.

-- A: Once the Pro Widget is running on your website, it is very important that you access the “Manage” section of the widget and review the remediations on a monthly basis to review and edit the AI-Powered remediations.
+A: Once the Pro Widget is running on your website, you must access the “Manage” section of the widget and review the remediations monthly to review and edit the AI-Powered remediations.

 Q: Does the free widget have LSP program coverage?